commonsearch/cosr-about/content/pages/developer/tutorials/analyzing-the-web-with-spark-on-ec2.md

 There are a few things you may want to try after this:

  - Try our other [plugins](https://github.com/commonsearch/cosr-back/tree/master/plugins) and [document sources](https://github.com/commonsearch/cosr-back/tree/master/cosrlib/sources)... or create your own!
- - Index the documents into Elasticsearch, like Common Search does.
+ - Index the documents into Elasticsearch!
+Stay tuned for a tutorial on this topic...